Kutty (2010 film): Release

-The film was released on 14 January 2010 on Pongal alongside Aayirathil Oruvan, Naanayam, and Porkkalam.

-Critical reception
+Kutty was released on 14 January 2010, coinciding with Pongal.
+It was originally set to be distributed by Sun Pictures who later withdrew, necessitating the producers Gemini Film Circuit to distribute the film themselves.

+Reception

-Upon release, the film generally received mixed reviews.
-A reviewer from Rediff gave the film 2.5 out of 5, claiming that the film is a "fun ride" and despite seeming to be the "same old story" with a "predictable end", he adds, "you're glued to the screen because of the intriguing plot twists".
+Pavithra Srinivasan from Rediff.com gave the film 2.5 out of 5, claiming that the film is a "fun ride" and despite seeming to be the "same old story" with a "predictable end", he adds, "you're glued to the screen because of the intriguing plot twists".
 Sify describes the film as a "clean entertainer", citing that the film works "as it is a clean, honest, romantic musical that's worth a matinee for the family audiences", though it isn't "without hiccups" as it "lacks comedy" and could have needed some editing works in the second half.
-Similarly a reviewer from Times of India also described the film as a "clean entertainer" and praised director Jawahar, citing that he "deserves a round of applause", while criticizing the narration that "appears like a lecture students term as 'blade'" and the climax that "has happened in only a 1000 other movies".
-Behindwoods gave the film 2 out of 5 and cites that the film is "definitely different from the regular commercial" and that "the director has tried hard to make a feel good romantic flick and has partially succeeded".
+Bhama Devi Ravi from The Times of India also described the film as a "clean entertainer" and praised director Jawahar, citing that he "deserves a round of applause", while criticising the narration that "appears like a lecture students term as 'blade'" and the climax that "has happened in only a 1000 other movies".
 A critic from The New Indian Express wrote that "Dhanush cruises through the role with easy comfort, and contributes a lot to the humour quotient of the film.
 A new face would probably have suited and lend some freshness to the role of Gita".

 Box office

-The film opened in Malaysia at eleventh place in the box office.
+The film opened at eleventh place at the Malaysian box office and grossed $110,342 there.

-Home media

-The satellite rights of the film were sold to Sun TV.